sam-harri/CurriculumVitae/public/posts/less-booleans.md

 ### 3. Union of Dataclasses (poor mans ADT)

-When different states must carry different data, a union of dataclasses is an a very strong pattern.
+When different states must carry different data, a union of dataclasses is great.
 It emulates the algebraic data types (ADTs) found in other languages, like Rust (so it has to be good).

 For our `UserStatus` example, an `Inactive` state might need a `last_seen` timestamp, while an `Away` state could have a custom message.